guybedford/es-module-shims/README.md

 > Stability: WhatWG Standard, Single Browser Implementer

+In shim mode, JSON modules are always supported.
+In polyfill mode, JSON modules require the `polyfillEnable: ['json-modules']` [init option](#polyfill-enable-option).

 JSON Modules are currently supported in Chrome when using them via an import assertion:

 ```html